West Hendon: Geography and locale

 West Hendon lies to the west and south-west of Hendon, and lies 7 miles north-west of London's Charing Cross.
 It is about 40 m to 60 m above sea level, lower than the rest of Hendon to its east.
 The Silk Stream, a tributary of the River Brent, marks its northern boundary with The Hyde, a small loose area bordering Kingsbury and Colindale.
 The Silk Bridge on the A5 crosses the stream to the Hyde, across which is a retail park, a Sainsbury's supermarket and Hendon Magistrates' Court.

 Cool Oak Lane is a narrow road that crosses the Welsh Harp through a bridge, and travels west for half a mile before reaching Wood Lane in the Fryent residential area of Kingsbury.
 Cool Oak Lane is notably one of the nearest country lanes from the centre of London.
 The area around here consists of woodlands and allotments.
 The bridge on this lane is Grade II listed and was built at the time of the Brent's damming in c.
 1835; an older bridge once existed at this site before.

 The Capital Ring flows through West Hendon.
 From the west it reaches the area from Woodfield Park next to the reservoir, crosses the bridge on Cool Oak Lane, and travels eastwards through Park Road towards Hendon Park and Brent Park in Hendon.
 In addition, Cool Oak Lane forms part of the designated London Cycle Network.

 There is an industrial estate at Garrick Road, to the north of the station and west of the rail tracks.

 West Hendon Broadway (part of the continuous A5 and Edgware Road) runs through the heart of West Hendon and is the main focus of activity.
 The street contains several local amenities such as a post office, surgery, restaurants and an Irish pub (The Wee Pub, formerly O'Hanlons), beauty salons and hairdressers, and other businesses and organisations including the Welsh Harp Boat Centre and its accompanying cafe.
 The southern part near Staples Corner contains several trade units and warehouses.

 Transport

 The area is served by Hendon railway station on the Midland Main Line.
 The M1 motorway flows directly next to it.
 West Hendon is close by the A41 (at Hendon) and the A406 North Circular Road (at Staples Corner).

 Transport for London bus routes 32, 83, 142, 183 and N16 (night) serve the area.

+Politics and government

+West Hendon is covered by the Hendon constituency for elections to the House of Commons of the United Kingdom.

+West Hendon is covered by the West Hendon ward for elections to Barnet London Borough Council.